The-Marcy-Lab-School/fetch_fluency/README.md

 8. **CHALLENGE Challenge**: Modify `findClosest` so that it takes a city as an argument and logs the user that is closest to that city.

 9. Write a function, `numOfLongPosts`, that logs the number of posts that are longer than 20 words.

+10. Write a function, `getUserFromPost`.
+This function takes post title as a parameter and logs the user who created that post.